Skip to Content

 If you don’t fancy staying in one of the many excellent hotels in Clare, you’re in luck – there’s plenty of unique accommodation on offer.

-In our guide to glamping in Clare, you’ll find everything from pods and wagons to some very quirky cabins with their very own hot tubs overlooking nearby lakes.
+In my guide to glamping in Clare, you’ll find everything from pods and wagons to some very quirky cabins with their very own hot tubs overlooking nearby lakes.

 Another of the top things to do in Clare involves heading for a stroll around Knappogue Castle and/or trying the Medieval feast.